lucas56098/lucas56098/README.md

-# Lucas Schleuss
+## Hey and welcome to my Github profile!

-Welcome to my GitHub profile!
-I'm passionate about computational fluid dynamics (CFD) and discontinuous Galerkin (DG) methods, particularly in the context of hydrodynamics for astro-cosmological galaxy formation simulations.
+I am currently studying Physics with a focus on computational Astrophysics at Heidelberg University

 ## Research Interests:
 - **Finite Volume (FV) Methods**